-With the continued popularity of online education, and the growing need for bachelor degrees in certain professions, many students may be wondering how long it takes to earn a bachelor’s degree online.
+How long to get a bachelor’s degree online?
+With the continued popularity of online education and the growing need for bachelor degrees in certain professions, many students may be wondering how long an online bachelor’s takes.

 Online education is proving particularly popular in terms of the flexibility it offers students, who can take classes and complete degrees at their own pace and in their own space.
 Such flexibility can be especially important when trying to complete a degree while maintaining a heavy work schedule or care for a family.
 However, the time it takes to finish a degree may also be a factor when deciding whether or not to pursue an education online.

 Related resource: Top 30 Ranking of Accredited Best Online Colleges

 Before discussing online degree options, it’s helpful to go over the traditional bachelor’s degree program.
 An understanding of this type of degree program allows potential online students to make critical decisions about which type of degree program would work for them.
 This section provides students with some foundational knowledge about bachelor’s degrees.

 The baccalaureate or bachelor’s degree is probably the most common degree that students seek.
 Typically, students who earn a baccalaureate degree, which is also called an undergraduate degree, require at least four years to complete it.
 At least, this is the case for students who go through a traditional, campus-based bachelor’s degree program.
 A bachelor’s degree provides students with a foundation in a subject.
 Bachelor-level students don’t necessarily contribute new thought to the field in which they study.
 Rather, they receive a deep foundation in the subject.
 A student pursuing a master’s degree, on the other hand, must contribute new and meaningful research to the field.
 They usually do this by writing a thesis.